How to apply and relevant dates

 All applications must be submitted to the University's Graduate Admissions Office (GAO), not to the Faculty of Law.
 GAO is the central University office handling graduate applications for all Cambridge Faculties and Departments.
-Please refer to the GAO's website for details of how to apply to courses such as the MCL.
+Please refer to the GAO's website for guidance on how to apply to courses such as the MCL.
 It is essential to be familiar with the GAO's guidance before submitting an application, in particular, the MCL programme entry in the GAO's course directory.
 Please also read the rest of the pages on the Faculty's MCL admissions website, and particularly the rest of the "Joining the MCL" section.

 Applications received will be assessed by the MCL Admissions Committee based on academic merit.
 The MCL Admissions Committee will begin considering applications after the application deadline closes.
-Applicants for the 2019-20 programme will be notified of the outcome of their application by 30 April 2019.
+Applicants for the 2020-21 programme will be notified of the outcome of their application by 30 April 2020.